mattdesl/tween-ticker/README.md

 #### `tween = ticker.pushArray(start, end[, opt])`

 Tweens two arrays.
 This is more optimized than object tweening and leads to less GC thrashing.
-Options:
+In addition to `pushObject` options, there is also:

 - `output` the output array to modify, defaults to `start` if not provided
-- `delay` in time units, default 0
-- `duration` in time units, default 0
-- `ease` is a string (lookup for the `eases` passed at constructor) or an [ease function](https://www.npmjs.org/package/eases)

 If `opt` is a number, it is assumed to be a `duration` and `start` will be the output.